jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 end
 {% endhighlight %}

-To get things started again, you only need to call
+To get things started again you only need to call start:

 {% highlight elixir %}
 Application.start(:your_app_name)